CiscoDevNet/terraform-provider-aci/docs/data-sources/fabric_external_connection_policy.md

 * `name_alias` (nameAlias) - (string) The name alias of the Fabric External Connection Policy object.
 This attribute is supported in ACI versions: 2.2(1k) and later.
 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
-* `community` (rt) - (string) A global route target that is used to define the communities for route leaking or redistribution.
-It can be used in a multi-site deployment to manage routing policies across fabrics.
+* `community` (rt) - (string) A global route target used to define communities for route leaking or redistribution in multi-pod or multi-site deployments to manage routing policies across fabrics.
 * `site_id` (siteId) - (string) A unique identifier for the site associated with the Fabric External Connection Policy object.
 This attribute is supported in ACI versions: 3.0(1k) and later.
 * `peering_profile` - (map) A map of BGP EVPN Peering Profile (ACI object [fvPeeringP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvPeeringP/overview)).
     * `annotation` (annotation) - (string) The annotation of the BGP EVPN Peering Profile object.
 This attribute is supported in ACI versions: 3.2(1l) and later.